Dancing with the Stars to hold its first-ever fan convention. How to get tickets

 ABC’s long-running dance competition will give fans a chance to meet the stars of the show at a fan convention and live show held in Palm Springs, California, at the Acrisure Arena from July 31 to August 2.
 The three-day event will feature 17 pro dancers and 14 celebrities, including some Mirrorball winners.

-Show officials announced the fan convention Tuesday on Good Morning America, promising an immersive experience with live dance performances, Q&A sessions, panels, photo ops and exclusive merchandise inspired by the show.
+The fan convention was announced Tuesday on Good Morning America, promising an immersive experience with live dance performances, Q&A sessions, behind-the-scenes panels, photo ops and exclusive merchandise inspired by the show.

 The DWTS pros attending the event so far include Brandon Armstrong, Lindsay Arnold, Rylee Arnold, Alan Bersten, Hailey Bills, Sharna Burgess, Witney Carson, Val Chmerkovskiy, Sasha Farber, Jenna Johnson, Daniella Karagach, Pasha Pashkov, Jan Ravnik, Gleb Savchenko, Emma Slater, Ezra Sosa and Britt Stewart.